-- AWS Support response times (e.g. <15 min) are for the first response and are not resolution times for third-party software cases.
+- Amazon Web Services Support response times (e.g. <15 min) are for the first response and are not resolution times for third-party software cases.

-- AWS Trusted Advisor draws upon best practices learned from the aggregated operational history of serving hundreds of thousands of AWS customers.
-Trusted Advisor inspects your AWS environment and alerts you to opportunities to save money, improve system availability and performance, or help close security gaps.
-For more information, see AWS Trusted Advisor.
+- Amazon Trusted Advisor draws upon best practices learned from the aggregated operational history of serving hundreds of thousands of Amazon Web Services customers.
+Trusted Advisor inspects your Amazon Web Services environment and alerts you to opportunities to save money, improve system availability and performance, or help close security gaps.
+For more information, see Amazon Trusted Advisor.

 Infrastructure Event Management (IEM)

-AWS Infrastructure Event Management is a short-term engagement with AWS Support, available as part of the Enterprise-level Support product offering, and available for additional purchase for Business-level Support subscribers.
-AWS Infrastructure Event Management partners with your technical and project resources to gain a deep understanding of your use case and provide architectural and scaling guidance for an event.
-Common use-case examples for AWS Event Management include advertising launches, new product launches, and infrastructure migrations to AWS.
+Amazon Web Services Infrastructure Event Management is a short-term engagement with Amazon Web Services Support, included with Enterprise Support, included one-per-year with Enterprise On-Ramp, and available for additional fee for Business Support customers.
+Amazon Web Services Infrastructure Event Management partners with your technical and project resources to gain a deep understanding of your use case and provide architectural and scaling guidance for an event.
+Common use-case examples for Amazon Web Services Event Management include advertising launches, new product launches, and infrastructure migrations to Amazon Web Services.

-Your AWS Concierge is a senior customer service agent who is assigned to your account when you subscribe to an Enterprise or qualified Reseller Support plan.
+Your Amazon Web Services Concierge is a senior customer service agent who is assigned to your account when you subscribe to an Enterprise or qualified Reseller Support plan.
 This Concierge agent is your primary point of contact for billing or account inquiries; when you don’t know whom to call, they will find the right people to help.
-In most cases, the AWS Concierge is available during regular business hours in your headquarters’ geography.
-Outside of business hours, the global customer service team can assist you 24x7x365.
-The best way to contact the AWS Concierge is through the AWS Support Center.
+In most cases, the Amazon Web Services Concierge is available during regular business hours in your headquarters’ geography.
+The best way to contact the Amazon Web Services Concierge is through the Amazon Web Services Support Center.

-Here are some of the questions that you might ask your AWS Concierge:
+Here are some of the questions that you might ask your Amazon Web Services Concierge:

 - How is my monthly bill calculated?